 This is really important, so let me give a very practical example.
 Let’s say you have the ability to save $1,500/mo and the two places you could allocate that money are to pay down your mortgage or to increase your investment accounts.
 Increasing your investments accounts will increase our fee faster.
 Paying down your mortgage does not increase our fee.
 Does that mean paying down the mortgage is absolutely the best option?
-No. However, we need to take the fee increase into consideration when determining which option is best.
+No. However, we need to take the fee into consideration when proving to you which strategy makes sense.

 Is having a financial planner really worth the annual fee?